contentful/slash-developers/docs/concepts/links.md

 Note: If an item is already present in the response's items, it will not be included in the `includes.Entry` array again!

-Links represent relationships between Resources, for example:
+Links represent relationships between resources, for example:

 - A restaurant linking to its menu (singular relationship)
 - A menu linking to its specific menu items (plural relationship)